 Sanitary sewer overflows (SSOs) occur when wastewater overflows a manhole.
-Overflows are rare and are most likely to occur after periods of heavy rainfall when storm water floods the sewer system.
+Overflows are rare and are most likely to occur after periods of heavy rain when storm water floods the sewer system.
 A sewer line blockage or problem with a wastewater pump station can also cause a sewer overflow.

-What to do if you see a sewer overflow
+If you see a sewer overflow:

 Depending on the situation, we respond to overflows in a number of ways:

 If possible, contain the overflow with a berm or sand bags

 Remove the overflowed wastewater with a vacuum truck, which can hold 2,000 gallons

 Spray an environmentally-friendly disinfecting solution on the affected area

 If the overflow was caused by a blockage or damaged sewer line/pump station, make necessary repairs

 If any wastewater reached a body of water, notify the SC Department of Health and Environmental Control, take water samples, and if necessary, post signs warning people to avoid contact with the water until bacteria levels return to safe levels.